irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Optimize* the interface by adding more visualizations and insights; maximize user interactions -- IB
 - Launching and Testing:
   - *Launch* the web app on AWS and open for user input and feedback
-  - *Test* for errors and make adjustment based on running errors and user feedback
+  - *Test* for errors and fix running issues -- 4 points
+  - *Make* adjustment based on user feedback  -- IB

 **Split stories into backlog and icebox**
     -   Backlog is the set of planned stories that can be prioritized.